This course is open for applications

-- Learn your craft from internationally renowned practitioners.
-We have partnerships with the regions animation industry - including Aardman Animations, A Productions and Arthur Cox - and students have the opportunity to get feedback on their films from leading industry professionals.
+Learn your craft from internationally renowned practitioners.
+We have excellent links with the region's animation industry - including Aardman Animations - and students have the opportunity to get feedback on their films from leading industry professionals.

 Why study this course?

-The course is based at Bower Ashton Campus, part of City Campus, where exceptional facilities and resources include state-of-the-art digital media, production and fabrication workshops offer a combination of traditional tools and the latest technology.
+The course is based at Bower Ashton, part of our City Campus, where you'll have access to exceptional facilities and resources.

 Engaged and industry-led teaching

 Practitioners from Bristol's leading animation studios support both the development and delivery of this course, offering professional advice and guidance through workshops and master classes.
-You will also have the opportunity to be mentored one-to-one by industry professionals.
+You'll also have the opportunity to be mentored one-to-one by an industry professional (second term).

-A strong focus on long term employability, ensures you graduate as a multi-skilled lifelong learner, with confidence, connections and a desire to further develop and enhance your practice.
+A strong focus on long term employability ensures you'll graduate as a multi-skilled animator with confidence and connections.

 Watch: The learning and teaching experience

-The course is made up of six modules delivered over three semesters:
+The course features a sequence of five modules delivered over three semesters:

 Learning and Teaching

-You are taught through a combination of lectures, workshops, seminars, individual and group tutorials, master classes and a rolling programme of guest speakers in areas such as design, animation and cinematography.
+You'll learn through a combination of lectures, workshops, seminars, individual and group tutorials, master classes and a rolling programme of guest speakers.

-There is also time set aside for self-directed studio work with supervision and support from academic and technical staff.
+There is also time set aside for self-directed studio work.

 This course will enable you to:

-This 15-month course is delivered as full-time and starts in September and runs to the following January.
-It is divided into three semesters each comprising a 15-week period of study.
+The course begins in January.
+It is divided into three semesters, each comprising a 14-week period of study.